 Vendors, Contractors, and Third Parties

 The College’s policies on discrimination, harassment, and sexual harassment apply to the conduct of vendors, contractors and third parties.
-If a member of the College community believes that he or she has been subjected to conduct by a vendor, contractor or third party that violates these policies, the community member should contact one of the individuals listed under “Title IX Coordinators.”
+If a member of the College community believes that he or she has been subjected to conduct by a vendor, contractor or third party that violates these policies, the community member should contact one of the individuals listed under “Title IX Team Members.”
 The College will respond as appropriate, given the nature of its relationship to the vendor, contractor or third party.